-Brief Explanation (This will be copied into the description in the Change Control Summary Spreadsheet): This is for WMA only
+Brief Explanation (This will be copied into the description in the Change Control Summary Spreadsheet):

-The MEA04 incorrectly identifies K2 as kVA.
-Please fix to add new K4 to identify kVA.
+Eversource West has been sending MEA04 = K2 to represent kVA.
+K4 is the proper code for kVA.
+Add K4 to MA 810 and 867H IGs and correct definition of K2

 Detail Explanation (Exactly what change is required?
 To which MAEBT Standards?
 Why?):

+Originated as CT Change Control for CLP.
 In order to keep our data as consistent as possible across CT, NH and WMA, we are applying a recently requested CT update to WMA and NH.

 We are planning on adding the decimal to the EDI file for the demand value.